Beginner's Mind

 You can think of it as “unlearning” – it can be useful to remake yourself as a blank slate without any biases, prejudices or ingrained ways of working that you might have developed over the years.

-You could imagine it’s your first day in your current role: How would you approach things differently than your present self?
-Or, imagine your company didn’t exist.
-What would you and your colleagues create to take advantage of your skills, experience and the opportunities in the market?
+Invite participants to imagine it’s their first day in their current role: How would they approach things differently than their present self?
+Or, imagine this company didn’t exist.
+What would participants create to take advantage of their skills, experience and the opportunities in the market?
+You can ask lots of questions like this to get people to explore the brief using a beginner’s mind.

 Sometimes it can be hard to forget everything we know, so a good solution is to enlist some people outside the team or department to see how they respond to the problem.
 Give them as little background as possible to make sure they truly approach the brief as beginners.